-120 3 Numerical Setup
+3 Numerical Setup

-The simulations are executed using the Simulator for Wind Farm Applications (SOWFA) (Churchfield et al., 2012), an LES code designed for atmospheric and wind-energy wind energy applications.
+The simulations are executed using the Simulator for Wind Farm Applications (SOWFA) (Churchfield et al., 2012), an LEScode designed for atmospheric and wind energy applications.
 The simulation is done on a laterally periodic domain.
-The domain extends for 3 km in the horizontal directions and 1 km vertically, and has a uniform grid resolution of 10 m.
-The microscale mean profiles of velocity and potential temperature are driven toward mesoscale mean profiles as computed by the Weather Research and Forecasting (WRF) numerical weather prediction tool through a profile assimilation technique

-(Allaerts et al., 2020).
+The domain extends for 3 km in for the first hour and the last hour of the period of interest.
+There is a good match between LES and observation data before the drop-off in resolved content by LES.
+The drop-off in energy for the LES occurs between 0.1 and 0.2 Hz, a result of its inability to capture such frequencies due to grid size limitations and mean wind speeds over the interval.
+The energy content of the LES is slightly higher than the content of the horizontal directions and 1 km vertically, and has a uniform grid resolution of 10 m.
+The microscale mean profiles of velocity and potential temperature are driven tool through a profile assimilation technique (Allaerts et al., 2020).
 Such conditions are shown in Fig. 2.
 The code is executed with second-order accuracy in space and time.
 The time step is chosen so that the Courant number does not exceed 0.75.
 A turbulence "spin-up" time is considered prior to the window of interest and ignored in the analysis.
 A differentiating aspect of this work is that the analysis is carried out on transient background conditions, driven by mesoscale mean quantities.

-We note that the domain extent implicitly limits the maximum correlation and coherence distance, as well as the maximum integral length scale that the simulation is able to capture.
-However, investigations with larger domain sizes indicated that 3 km is well suited for flowfield the flow field observed during the period of interest.
+155 We note that the domain extent implicitly limits the maximum correlation and coherence distance, as well as the maximum integral length scale that the simulation is able to capture.
+However, investigations with larger domain sizes indicated that 3 km is well suited for the flow field observed during the period of interestobservation data set for the last hour of the period at the low-frequency range, possibly a result of a delay of the LES turbulence to react to the slight ramp-down event that started at 04Z (Fig. 2(a), thus still exhibiting higher levels of turbulence intensity (Fig. 2(c)).
+The velocity spectra are obtained using Welch's algorithm with an overlapping (50%) 15-min Hamming window.
+No significant differences were observed by using a Hann window.

-4 Methodology & Results
+3 Methodology & Results